 If everything is working properly you should see a screen that says "Welcome to BoltWire" and a request to enter a system password.
 You should enter a password immediately to prevent others from creating sites on your server--and jot down your password so you don't forget it.

 Once your system password is saved, you can begin creating websites.
 Enter a simple site name, like 'mysite' or 'test' and your system password.
 Then, click 'Create Site'.
 If everything goes right, you will see a confirmation page saying your site has been created, with a link to your new site.
 The link to your site should look like http://www.mydomain.com/mysite.
 If you are using BoltWire offline, try http://localhost/mysite.

 That's all there is to it.
 Click the link and get building!

 When you first visit your new site, your first task should be to register and password protect the "admin" account, to prevent someone else from gaining control of that account--and the site.
 Just click the JOIN button in the menu area, and enter "admin" and create a password for that account.
 You will be logged in and ready to go in seconds!

 If you use your file manager or ftp program to explore your webspace, you will see a new folder has just been created with the site name you entered, side by side with the 'boltwire' directory.
 This folder has all the files specific to your new site.
 To create additional sites, just go back to the start.php script and enter a new site name.
 You can run as many sites off a single BoltWire installation as you wish.

-For a simple checklist of starter tasks to complete on your site, look for the "Site Checklist" link on your website home page.
+For a simple checklist of starter tasks to complete on your site, go to the site admin area and look for the "Site Checklist" link.